raspi/BuildingNAS/README.md

 # Hardware setup
 * Motherboard
 * ECC RAM
+  * Use 1 GB of RAM per 1 TB of storage space
 * 3 (or more) x SAS expander cards (1 x MiniSAS port for backplane which has 4 slots for SAS/SATA HDDs)
   * RAID6 can lose 2 HDDs
-  * Each drive are in different zpool per backplane so there are 4 different zpools
+  * Each drive are in different zpool per backplane so there are 4 different zpools or vdevs
-  * If one expander card breaks then 2 backplanes are lost which is recoverable, as each zpools will lose 2 drives at once (8 drives total)
+  * If one controller or expander card breaks then 2 backplanes are lost which is recoverable, as each zpool or vdev will lose 2 drives at once (8 drives total)
 * PSUs connected to two different UPSes against power loss
 * Extra spare drive(s) for HDD failure